How to Start an LLC in Wyoming | 2023 Guide

 Step 7: Get a Business and License Permit

-You must get a business license before establishing your LLC in Wyoming.
-Wyoming business license is a legal document granted by a state government body that permits you to conduct business within the area under its jurisdiction.
+You must get a business license in Wyoming before establishing your LLC.
+A business license is a legal document granted by a state government body that permits you to conduct business within the area under its jurisdiction.
 The price of business licenses and permits in Wyoming ranges from $70 – $500.
 If there is a requirement for a specific license or city-based permit, you must inquire with the Wyoming Secretary of State.

 Cost to Form an LLC in Wyoming